Grey seal

-The grey seal (Halichoerus grypus) is a large seal of the family Phocidae, which are commonly referred to as "true seals" or "earless seals".
+The grey seal (Halichoerus grypus), or gray seal in the United States, is a large seal of the family Phocidae, which are commonly referred to as "true seals" or "earless seals".
 The only species classified in the genus Halichoerus, it is found on both shores of the North Atlantic Ocean.
 In Latin, Halichoerus grypus means "hook-nosed sea pig".
-Its name is spelled gray seal in the United States; it is also known as Atlantic seal and the horsehead seal.
+It is also known as the horsehead seal, owing to its large head.